swiftlang/swift-org-website/_posts/2023-12-15-benchmarks.md

 The default output is in a table format for human readability, but the package [supports a range of different output formats](https://swiftpackageindex.com/ordo-one/package-benchmark/documentation/benchmark/exportingbenchmarks) with output suitable for analysis with other visualization tools.

-Sample text output for a set of benchmarks:
+Sample default output when running benchmarks:

 <img
   alt="Sample text output for benchmarks"